What is a TD1 tax form?

 - When you want to increase the amount of tax deducted at source so you don’t have to pay as much tax when you file your tax return.
 To change this deduction later, complete a new Form TD1.
 If you want to decrease the amount of tax deducted at source, use Form T1213 – Request to Reduce Tax Deductions at Source.

 Do I have to complete the form yearly?

 You don’t have to complete the form every year, only when your situation changes.

-You only have 7 days after the change (like a new baby) to submit a new form to your employer.
+You only have 7 days after the change to submit a new form to your employer.
 If your employer does not have a TD1 form for you, he will make deductions allowing only for the basic personal amount.

 What Edition of TurboTax Is Right for Me?